 According to the EWG.org, to know if your softener contains quats, check for these ingredients and avoid them: distearyldimonium chloride, diethyl ester dimethyl ammonium chloride, variants of hydroxyethyl methyl ammonium methyl sulfate or the vague terms “biodegradable fabric softening agents” and “cationic surfactant.”

 Making your own natural laundry booster recipe and softener is so super easy!

 - 6 cups Super Washing Soda

 - Waterproof, vinyl recipe label (professionally printed) OR get a set of 10 printable labels of my top 10 most-used DIY cleaning & laundry products

 Mix the two ingredients together.
 Break up any clumps in the Epsom salts with your hands.

 For HE washers, you need 2 tbsp.
 For non HE washers, use 1/4 cup.
 Pour the mixture into the washer drum itself and not into the laundry softener compartment.
 That's it!

 Essentially the recipe is equal parts of both ingredients.
 I chose to use 6 cups of each because that is what fills a 1/2 gallon container and it takes a long time to use it up, perfect for this mom of four!

+You can get a beautiful recipe label for your natural laundry booster recipe jar!
 I designed and then had recipe labels professionally printed to make our lives easier!
-When you go to refill the bottle or jar, you don’t have to look up the recipe again.
-It’s printed on the label itself!
+When you go to refill the bottle or jar, you don't have to look up the recipe again.
+It's printed on the label itself!
 These are waterproof, vinyl stickers that are high quality and do not pucker or come off even if they get wet.